lakehq/sail/README.md

 pip install pysail
 ```

-**Note**: Currenctly only a source-only pre-release is available, so you need the Rust toolchain to install Sail.
+**Note**: Currently only a source-only pre-release is available, so you need the Rust toolchain to install Sail.
 A proper release with pre-built wheels will be available soon.

 ## Documentation